 - Analyzing how the differences give rise to different outcomes in terms of income.

-- The great disparity in these characteristics across the population.
+- A great disparity in these characteristics across the population.

 - These characteristics generate huge effects on the amount of income a person earns.

-- It can be used to show the effectiveness of a government policy to help redistribute income.
-The impact of a particular policy introduced can be shown with the help of the Lorenz curve, how the curve has moved closer to the perfect equality line post-implementation of that policy.
+- One can use it to show the effectiveness of a government policy in helping redistribute income.
+The impact of a particular policy introduced can be demonstrated with the help of the Lorenz curve, how the curve has moved closer to the perfect equality line post-implementation of that policy.